 - Cochlear Implant Device and Processors discussion.

 What can I expect from a cochlear implant?

 Outcomes for a cochlear implant vary for each individual patient and is difficult to predict how someone will do with a cochlear implantation.
 Factors that effect the benefit from a cochlear implant include but are not limited to such things as:

 Cochlear implants at the University of Kentucky.
 The University of Kentucky has been providing cochlear implant services since 1989.
 Dr. Raleigh Jones has implanted 200 cochlear implants in both children and adults.
-Patients at the University of Kentucky have a choice between two cochlear implants; Advanced Bionics Corporation or Cochlear Americas.
+Patients at the University of Kentucky have a choice between three cochlear implants;

 Cochlear Implant Fact Sheet »